HarshitKhurana/SimpleBlockchain/README.md

 SimpleBlockchain

--> For basic understanding , learning and implementation of Blockchain
+-> For basic understanding , learning and implementation of Blockchain.

+-> It uses Link List as a Data Structure for Block.

--> Does not uses any special HASHING algoprithm ( can be integrated though)
+-> Does not uses any special HASHING algorithm ( can be integrated though).

 -> Could possibly add a little more functionalities to this in future.